Project Stages

 + Stage 4: Technical design

-considers the detailed information to ensure the design works and can be constructed appropriately within this Grade I listed building and is conservation area context.
+considers the detailed information to ensure the design works and can be constructed appropriately within this Grade I listed building and conservation area context.
 Details have included finessing the lift to the gallery, support structure for the AV system, agreeing material samples and finishes, insulation to be used in the roof and a detailed fire engineering assessment.
-An application for planning permission and listed building consent, for the exterior was submitted during the earlier parts of this stage to the local planning authority.
-Several months later The Belfrey submitted a faculty application to the Diocese of York seeking permission to carry out both internal and external features.
-The Faculty is granted by the Chancellor for the Diocese of York.
-The Belfrey now has all its permissions but has to resolve a number of conditions such as the proposed environmental protective glazing for the stained glass and written schemes of investigation for the Archaeology, essential in a city like York which is archaeologically rich from Roman times onwards!
+Planning permission and listed building consent was awarded April 2023, Ancient Scheduled Monument Consent (covering area up to the building) awarded July 2023 and Faculty approval given by the Chancellor in August 2023.
+A number of conditions have been imposed that The Belfrey needs to resolve such as the proposed environmental protective glazing for the stained glass and written schemes of investigation for the Archaeology, essential in a city like York with its rich archaeological history!
 During this stage a Fundraising campaign was launched to encourage the church community, trusts, donors and identify other funding sources to give to the project.
-The final significant task is the Tendering process - a package will go out to a select number of Conservation experienced Building Contractors and the Main Contractor selected in Qtr 1 2024.
+The final significant task has been the Tendering process which went out to a select number of Conservation experienced Building Contractors and a final cost savings exercise.

 + Stage 5: Construction